woonsimtan/siu-mai/code/v1/DESIGN.md

 - `copy` returns a new `TileList` with the same set of tiles
 - `check_for_win` takes a tile and examines if the list is a winning hand with the addition of this new tile.

+### game_state.py

+Defines a `GameState` for the purpose of gameplay and MCTS.

+The following properties are defined:

+- `deck`
+- `players`
+- `discarded_tiles`
+- `last_discarded`
+- `current_player_number`

+The following functions are defined:

+- `print` outputs in the terminal all the tiles each player has in their hand, along with the current player number and the last discarded tile.
+- `any_peng` checks if any players can peng.
+- `any_wins` checks if any players can win on the discarded tile.
+- `game_result` returns a value depending on the maximising player and the game state corresponding to a win, tie or loss.
+- `ended` returns if the deck has been emptied or if a player has won.
+- `get_legal_actions` returns the list of actions that a player can choose to carry out.
+- `get_next_action` ???
+- `initialise_mcts_state` returns a game state proposed by the MCTS agent based on the information it currently has available.
+- `get_tiles_hidden_from_player` returns a list of

 ### base_game.py

 The following functions are defined to setup and run the game: